aclysma/hydrate/docs/index.md

 [Quick Tour](quick-tour/quick-tour.md)

-Please see [Rafx](https://github.com/aclysma/rafx) for more advanced example usage of hydrate.
+Please see [Rafx](https://github.com/aclysma/rafx) for more advanced example usage of hydrate (in the use-hydrate branch)

 ## Setup